myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-27T08:03:54.297Z
+>
+> No, we’re waiting for a secure and an official thing that is compatible with AT Protocol :)

+---

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-27T03:31:48.727Z
 >
 > Electric vehicles were too overrated.
 It’s not practical to use this as a private vehicle, at least in terms of battery life